This article helps you troubleshoot cases where pricing is correct in Hospitable but appears different on Airbnb, Vrbo, or Booking.com.

 My Vrbo calendar isn't updating after connecting to Hospitable

-This most commonly affects newly created Vrbo listings, since the initial sync requires pushing a large amount of calendar data.
+Rate limiting most commonly affects newly connected Vrbo listings, since the initial sync requires pushing a large amount of calendar data.

 Check your Vrbo calendar directly.
 If prices appear incorrect or too low, update them manually on Vrbo to protect yourself from bookings at unintended rates while the sync catches up.